Our partners

 • Ministry of Primary Industries to develop biosecurity and fisheries

-• Ministry for Civil Defence and Emergency Management to build disaster resilience.
+• National Emergency Management Agency and Fire and Emergency NZ to build disaster resilience.

 We also support smaller, more focused peer-to-peer activities, such as legislative drafting support through the Parliamentary Counsel Office.